Incident Commander Required

 - Executive stakeholders and legal counsel should be invited at earliest possible opportunity, but prioritize operational responders first.

-- Do not communicate with anyone not on the response team about the incident until forensics has been performed.
+- Do not communicate with anyone not on the response team about the incident until forensics have been performed.
 The attack could be happening internally.

 - Prefix all emails, and chat topics with "Attorney Work Project".